With this quick yeast rolls recipe, you can have yeast dinner rolls ready in one hour! These easy dinner rolls are buttery, fluffy, and so wonderful!

 - Warm liquid ingredients: Combine the milk, water, 4 tablespoons butter, and sugar in a microwave-safe bowl.
 Microwave until temperature of the mixture reaches between 95°-115°F (about 1 minute).
 No cooler, no warmer.
 Use an instant read thermometer.
 Stir until butter is at least mostly melted.

-- Combine with the yeast: Pour the heated mixture into the bowl of a stand mixer.
+- Combine with the yeast: Pour the heated mixture into the bowl of a stand mixer and add salt.
 Sprinkle the yeast over top.

 - Let rise: Cover the bowl with plastic wrap and set aside to rise for 15 minutes.